 University Canada West (UCW) was established under the Degree Authorization Act as an independent university in Victoria, B.C.
-The provincial Ministry of Advanced Education provided written consent authorizing Bachelor of Arts (Media and Communications), Bachelor of Commerce, and Master of Business Administration degree programs.
+The provincial Ministry of Advanced Education provided written consent authorizing Bachelor of Arts in Business Communication, Bachelor of Commerce, and Master of Business Administration degree programs.